foldedtoad/nRF51_IR_Temperature/README.md

 The white protoboard area has the actual TMP006 Infrared Temperature sensor.
 The TMP006 module was purchased from Adafruit as was the Arduino protoboard shield.

+**NOTE**
+This project can be built on Linux or OSX, but it has not yet been updated to support Windows.

 ##Project Assumptions

 * Nordic's SDK 8.x